 We welcome all people to the waters of baptism.
 We believe that in baptism God names us as a beloved child of God and draws us into the Christian family.
 At the same time, it is just the beginning of a lifelong process of daily remembrance of God’s grace in our life.
 Baptism is appropriate for children as well as adults.

-Baptisms always happen in the context of our Sunday worship service, surrounded by that Christian family which will make promises to pray for you and support you in your faith journey.
+Baptisms always happen in the context of our Sunday worship service, surrounded by the Christian family which will make promises to pray for you and support you in your faith journey.

-We are truly a church family and we mourn with you when you mourn.
+We are truly a church family, and we mourn with you when you mourn.
 The inevitable occasion of death in the life of a Christian and their community is quite complex.
-While we are saddened by the loss of our sibling in this pilgrimage on earth, we remember that loved one now shares fully in new life in Christ.
-And so while we mourn our loss, we also give thanks to God for the hope of eternal life that we share through Christ.
+While we are saddened by the loss of our sibling in this pilgrimage on earth, we remember that our loved one now shares fully in new life in Christ.
+While we mourn our loss, we also give thanks to God for the hope of eternal life that we share through Christ.

-Pastor Kyle is available for pastoral care as the end of life comes near.
-We will work with you to plan a meaningful funeral at St. Philip.
+We will ensure there is pastoral care as the end of life comes near, and we will work with you to plan a meaningful funeral at St. Philip.

 Contact us to inquire about end-of-life and funeral planning.